Ujala230/EXCEL---SALES---DASHBOARD/README.md

 # EXCEL---SALES---DASHBOARD
+Description :
-sales analysis and dashboard using excel
+this project analyzes sales data using excel
+Tools used:
+-Microsoft excel